Pipelines Configurations as Code

 Authentication blocks are configuration components used by environment and unit blocks to specify how Pipelines will authenticate with cloud platforms when executing Terragrunt commands.

 Authentication blocks encapsulate more specific authentication configurations tailored to individual cloud platforms.
-When Pipelines processes an authentication block, it attempts to authenticate with all cloud platforms defined within it.
+When Pipelines processes an authentication block, it attempts to authenticate with the relevant cloud platform defined within it.

 Authentication blocks can be declared at both the environment and unit levels.
 When declared at the environment level, they are applied to all units that match the associated filter.